Semantic-Org/Semantic-UI-Ember/README.md

 # Semantic-UI-Ember

-We have ported our internal Ember Semantic-UI components for an official Semantic-UI integration.
-The code was original built for [CrowdOx](http://crowdox.com) and later [SpruceMail](http://sprucemail.com).
-This is officially in Alpha.
-We would appreciate any feedback that you might have.
+This is the official Ember library for the Semantic-UI modules.
+The code was original built for [CrowdOx](http://crowdox.com) and other projects that we were building for clients.
+We would appreciate any feedback that you have.

 ## Project Philosophy

 We feel that the Semantic-UI-Ember project should be an extension of Semantic-UI and not a complete rewrite.
-With that in mind, we will only be creating components to extend Semantic-UI modules, all other uses of Semantic-UI in your project should [follow the official documentation](http://semantic-ui.com/).
+With that in mind, we will always be a very lightweight layer on top to make the integration a first-class Ember experience.
+Please [follow the official documentation](http://semantic-ui.com/) for futher information.

-## Release Schedule

-As mentioned our goal is to let Semantic do most of the work and we will simply maintain small bits of code to make it native for Ember.
-We will release when there are new components or incompatibilities but otherwise the same version should continue to work.

 # Installation